 Method 3: Brick Clamp Systems

-Best For:
+Best for:

-• Temporary or seasonal décor
+• Seasonal décor

 • Lightweight garlands or string lights